-Mission-driven investment (MDI) strategies include making PRIs to nonprofits or private sector companies to support charitable or mission-related activities with financial returns that are secondary and below market.
+The Foundation's PRIs are offered to nonprofits or private sector companies to support charitable or mission-related activities with financial returns that are secondary and below market.

 PRIs are best used to provide capital for organizations that have a business or revenue model to finance, sustain and grow their initiatives.
 PRIs can help organizations attract new financing from other investors or build a credit record to qualify for commercial financing.

-PRIs include financing methods commonly associated with banks or other private investors, such as loans, loan guarantees, linked deposits, and even equity investments in charitable organizations or in commercial ventures for charitable purposes.
-Because PRI funding is eventually returned to the Foundation, the funds will be used again for new mission-related opportunities.
+PRIs include financing structures commonly associated with banks or other private investors, such as loans, loan guarantees, linked deposits, social impact bonds, subordinated notes, recoverable grants and even equity investments in charitable organizations or in commercial ventures for charitable purposes.
+Because PRI funding is eventually returned to the Foundation, the funds will be used again for new impactful opportunities.

 10.10.10 Health – 10.10.10 Health brings together 10 proven prospective CEOs for 10 days to tackle 10 wicked problems in the health sector.
 As highlighted in a Forbes magazine article, the program encourages successful entrepreneurs to develop viable, market-based solutions for health sector-related issues as the potential basis for their next business ventures.
 The inaugural program was hosted in Denver, Colo., on Feb.
 16-26, 2015.
 Read more.